What are the best singles by The Beatles? They’ll be ranked two different ways.

 5. Something / Come Together Another double A-sided single.
 “Something” was George Harrison’s first A-side on a single, and in 1969 it went to #1 in both the U.K. and the U.S. John Lennon also had a #1 with “Come Together”.
 This collection is kind of like Beauty and the Beast.
 A truly beautiful ballad, and a nonsense lyrics rocker, but with a cool groove, and great chorus.

-4. Eleanor Rigby / Yellow Submarine “Yellow Submarine” was Ringo’s first & only vocal effort to hit #1.
-It’s a highly imaginative song that McCartney says was always meant to be a fun sing-along for children.
+4. Eleanor Rigby / Yellow Submarine “Yellow Submarine” was Ringo’s first & only vocal effort to hit #1 (for four weeks in the U.K., #2 in U.S.).
+It’s a highly imaginative song that McCartney says was meant to be a fun sing-along for children.
 The just-over-2-minutes story of Eleanor Rigby and Father McKenzie is generally considered a masterpiece, and is one of the top 5 most recorded songs of all time.
 Paul McCartney was the main songwriter, with some lyric input from John Lennon and George Harrison.
 The striking string octet arranged by producer George Martin was the only instrumental accompaniment…something totally new to Rock.

 3. I Want To Hold Your Hand / I Saw Her Standing There This might be the most exciting and important single for The Beatles.
 Both songs are bundles of energy that made The Beatles explode into America!
 When these songs came on the radio near the end of 1963, they sounded like nothing else.
 If you bought this single, you played both sides over and over.
 “I Want To Hold Your Hand” was #1 for 7 weeks, and was only moved out of that position by “She Loves You”, which was then replaced at the top by “Can’t Buy Me Love”.
 At that time, in April of 1964, The Beatles had the top 5 positions on the singles chart.
 “I Saw Her Standing There” started with an excited count-in by Paul McCartney, and then rocked right on through to the end.
 Some credit should go to Capitol Records.
 Although they badly failed by letting other labels release some of the earliest singles by The Beatles, choosing “I Saw Her Standing There” instead of the ballad “This Boy” (which was on the British single) added to the initial excitement of The Beatles’ arrival on the American airwaves.